ganesh-vallabhareddy/Weather-fetcher-Application/README.md

 # Weather-fetcher-Application

-## This Application is used to show the weather condtitions of the city which you want to !
+## This Application is used to show the Current weather condtitions of any city present in the World !

 ### 1) All the Confidential information about cities and their current weather conditions is present in this weather API - "https://openweathermap.org/api"
 ### 2) This information is present in JSON, HTML, XML formats.